ansible/community-docs/integration_tests_quick_start_guide.rst

       that:
         - query_result.rowcount == 1

-When we `run the tests<Run-integration-tests>`_ passing ``postgresql_user`` as a test target.
+When we `run the tests<Run-integration-tests>`_ with ``postgresql_user`` passed as a test target.

-We also put the same tasks with the ``check_mode: yes`` option to be sure our option works as expected in check mode as well.
+In real world, we would alternate the tasks above with the same tasks run with the ``check_mode: yes`` option to be sure our option works as expected in check-mode as well.
+Refer to the `Recommendations on coverage<Recommendations-on-coverage>`_ section for details.

-If we expect a task to fail, we use the ``ignore_errors: yes`` option and check that the task actually failed and the message like below:
+If we expect a task to fail, we use the ``ignore_errors: yes`` option and check that the task actually failed and returned the message we expect:

 .. code:: yaml

   - name: Test for fail_when_true option
     postgresql_user:
-      name: test
+      name: test_user
       fail_when_true: yes
     register: result
     ignore_errors: yes